FraserCampbell1/BearableTechTest/README.md

  - All tests written in the app should pass.
  - See the [Figma designs](https://www.figma.com/design/vqCdRs2BwAa5tIUIG1DM3h/Software-Assessment---Bearable-App) for the correct impacts view

-The testers has raised the following:
+The testers have raised the following:
 - The impacts are showing for factors that the user doesn't have active, only active factors should be shown
-- The impacts with/without and percentage aren't showing the right values.
+- The impacts with/without and percentage are not showing the correct values.
 Impacts should show a percentage change between the with and without scores and should only display for a factor when there are at least 3 entries with and 3 entries without

 ## Assessment Criteria